MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-configuration.md

 This feature isn't available in the Azure Monitor .NET Exporter.

 > [!NOTE]
-> We recommend the Azure.Monitor.OpenTelemetry.Exporter for console and worker service applications, which does not include live metrics.
+> We recommend the [Azure Monitor OpenTelemetry Exporter](https://www.nuget.org/packages/Azure.Monitor.OpenTelemetry.Exporter) for console and worker service applications, which does not include live metrics.

 ### [Java](#tab/java)